 In this example, hybrid has higher cost than centralized but delivers better conversion due to appropriate routing of complex calls.
 Distributed has highest cost when accounting for coverage gaps and missed call revenue impact.

-Common Centralization Mistakes
+What Are Common Centralization Mistakes?

 Groups that fail at centralization often make predictable errors: